plyght/opencode-browser/README.md

 # opencode-browser

-Browser automation plugin for OpenCode - AI-controlled headless browser with pixel-perfect terminal display.
+Browser automation plugin for OpenCode - AI-controlled browser with live visible window.

 ## Features

-- **Headless Browser Automation** - Full Playwright-powered Chromium browser
+- **Live Browser Window** - Full Playwright-powered Chromium browser that you can see and watch in real-time
-- **Pixel-Perfect Terminal Display** - Screenshots rendered directly in your terminal via Kitty, Ghostty, iTerm2, or Sixel protocols
+- **Optional Terminal Screenshots** - Screenshots can also be rendered in your terminal via Kitty, Ghostty, iTerm2, or Sixel protocols
 - **AI-Friendly Logging** - Console and network logs written to grep-able files
 - **Session Persistence** - Cookies and localStorage persist across sessions per workspace
 - **11 Browser Control Tools** - Navigate, click, type, screenshot, evaluate JS, inspect storage, and more